mhayo/scripts/README.md

 Instructions to reset the root password in Red Hat Enterprise Linux by booting into single-user mode and performing necessary system changes

+### Find Files Complex Condition
+# find_files_complex_condition.sh

+## Description
+The `find_files_complex_condition.sh` script finds all ASCII text files in the current directory and subdirectories, checks their size, and prints out the content of the files that are exactly 1033 bytes in size.
+The script handles filenames with spaces and other special characters safely.

+## Usage
+To use the `find_files_complex_condition.sh` script, follow these steps:
+1. Open a terminal.
+2. Execute the following command:
+    ```sh
+    ./find_files_complex_condition.sh
+    ```

 ## Requirements